Well, you’re here to answer the question… what is WordPress? So here we go:

 WordPress.com on the other hand, is more boxed in.
 You have access to fewer features and less overall control over your blog.

 But, if all you need is a simple and mostly static website, WordPress.com is a good option for you.

 When comparing customization, a self-hosted WordPress.org blog is by far the best choice.

 A self-hosted WordPress.org blog gives you the freedom to use as many themes and plugins as you’d like.
-You also have the ability to monetize your website without restrictions and without paying a higher premium to your hosting provider.
+You also have the ability to monetize your website without restrictions and without paying a higher premium to your monthly hosting provider.

 WordPress.com’s higher priced plans do offer more customization abilities, but the cost is much higher than running a self-hosted WordPress.org site on Bluehost.

 A self-hosted WordPress.org install gives you complete control to do what you want with your website—with very little restrictions.
 You can hire a website developer to build custom functionality, use third-party plugins and themes, monetize your website, create your own themes and basically do anything you could ever want.

 A major reason that many people start blogging, is to promote their blogs and eventually make money from their blog.
 It can make a great side business or even eventually become your primary source of income (like I’ve done here)—with the right blog business plan.

 Your blog monetization options are is very different when you compare a self-hosted WordPress.org website and WordPress.com.